-- B:TAS episode "Night of the Ninja has Bruce up against a ninja and former schoolmate.
+- Batman: The Animated Series episode "Night of the Ninja has Bruce up against a ninja and former schoolmate.
 Not quite as awesome because it's the bloody Batman.

 - Bubbles, the Big Bad in the Chip 'n Dale Rescue Rangers episode "The Case of the Cola Cult", has Ninja mice as Mooks.
 Although Gadget disposes of them quickly, they do add to the amount of awesome in the episode.

-- Family Guy: In Peter Griffin's version of The King and I, A.N.N.A. is a robot ninja from the planet England.
+- In Peter Griffin's version of The King and I, A.N.N.A. is a robot ninja from the planet England.

 - When Peter imagines himself in the opening sequence of a fictitious 1980s sitcom called "My Black Son", at the end of the theme song — like, the last second — he sings: "Also he's a ninja!"

-- In "Wasted Talent", Peter and Joe win a trip to the Pawtucket brewery in a spoof of Willy Wonka and the Chocolate Factory.
+- In "Wasted Talent", Peter and Joe win a trip to the Pawtucket brewery in a spoof of Willy Wonka & the Chocolate Factory.
 One of the other winners is an amiable ninja.

-- Used twice in U.S. Acres: first, the instance on the quote page, where Orson adds ninja to Rumplestiltskin to please Booker and Sheldon.
+- First, the instance on the quote page, where Orson adds ninja to Rumplestiltskin to please Booker and Sheldon.
 In another episode, those two decide to retell The Tortoise and Hare.
 They consider turning the tortoise into a ninja, but reconsider, saying "Who would want to see that?"